 top of page

-Aurora Scotland - When to See It & Photography
+Aurora Photography Scotland - When to See It & how to Photograph it

 First thing the Aurora is happening all the time but that doesn't mean you can always see it.
 All the conditions need to be right to capture great images.
 Now I use a SLR camera but I do know people with modern smart phones have still managed decent photos.
 The condition you need are fairly common sense but here goes -